 Legalism, God’s Law, And Confusion

 I do so desire that confusion not plague your lives in Christ.
 And one thing that seems to have wrought a fair amount of confusion in this current age is a misunderstanding of legalism.
-The confusion revolving around legalism is twofold and involves both an increasingly doctrine-adverse Church and a culture that is becoming thoroughly intolerant of moral absolutes.
-Each seems to feed off the other as God’s law becomes ever increasingly hated in the culture and shunned within church congregations and among their leaders under the guise of avoiding legalism.
-And while legalism is a bad thing, the definition of it is being turned on its head with the effect of more and more people in and out of the Church living according to what is right in their own eyes.
-To point to God’s Word and suggest that God has a law designed to restrain evil is now met with charges of legalism.
+The confusion that revolves around this modern sin-of-sins is twofold and involves both an increasingly doctrine-adverse Church and a culture that is becoming thoroughly intolerant of moral absolutes.
+Each seems to feed the other as God’s law becomes ever more hated in the culture and ever more shunned within church congregations, as well as their leaders, under the misguided notion that they are avoiding legalism.
+And while legalism is a bad thing, the definition of it is being turned on its head with the effect of more and more people, in and out of the Church, living according to what is right in their own eyes.
+You can halfway expect that any suggestion that God has a law will be met with charges of legalism.
 But it’s not legalism.
-God has already determined what is right and wrong, so we don’t get to now change that.
-Also, appealing to God’s law to determine right from wrong, and legalism are two different things.
+God has determined what is right and wrong, so we don’t get to now change that under the guise of liberty.
+Also, appealing to God’s law to determine right from wrong, and legalism, are two different things.

-Secondly, it only stands to reason that if there was anything at all, no matter how small, that you could do to receive the Gospel, then there is also something that you could do to lose the Gospel.
-Again, not possible.
-It is by God’s will that you are saved, and not by your own will, not even a molecule-sized piece of it.
-So if there is nothing you could have done to gain your salvation, then there is no law that you could break once you’re saved to lose your salvation.
+Secondly, it only stands to reason that if there was anything at all, no matter how small, that you could do to receive the Gospel, then there is also something that you could do to lose your salvation.
+Again, not possible, but if it were possible, you would have reason to boast.
+It’s by God’s will that you are saved, and not by your own will, not even a molecule-sized piece of it.
+So if there’s nothing you could have done to gain your salvation, then there is no law that you could break once you’re saved to lose your salvation.
 So three things to consider here: 1) To earn your salvation through your own works is legalism.
 2) To keep your salvation through obeying God’s law is also legalism.
 3) God’s law still exists.

+Here, however, is where many miss it.
+Just because our obedience to the law does not save us, that does not mean we are free to not be obedient to the law.
 Even though we know that no righteousness on our part can earn us salvation, it’s still a good thing to desire to live righteously, and the Bible teaches as much.
 And to desire to live righteously requires a desire to know what righteousness is.
-That knowledge comes from God’s law, without which righteousness would become subjective and worldly.
-It would simply mean doing what is right in our own eyes.
-We are experiencing that all around in this age.
+That knowledge comes from God’s law, without which righteousness would become subjective, which simply means doing what’s right in your own eyes.
 Keep in mind also that any righteousness we attain comes from the indwelling Spirit of Christ, which is a free gift from God.
-It is not you, but Christ in you.
+It’s not you, but Christ in you.
 We can thank God for that, and indeed thankfulness and praise is the only appropriate response.